-- for this study is based on North American conditions.
-Default installation, packaging, and disposal scenarios - may be necessary to accommodate design.
+for this study is based on North American conditions.

+Default installation, packaging, and disposal scenarios

+Cladding is delivered at the job site ready for installation, where minor cuts may be necessary to accommodate design.
 The amount of ancillary materials used depend largely on the building design, but most stone cladding installations incorporate anchors and mortar, used either as masonry bed or to fill veneer cavities.
-Wood and cardboard used as either landfilled or recycled, following US EPA's end of life scenarios for containers and packaging.
+Wood and cardboard used as packaging to safely deliver the stone to the site is then transported to be either landfilled or recycled, following US EPA's end of life scenarios for containers and packaging.
 At the end of its useful life, the cladding is removed and transported to be either landfilled (31.5%) or recycled (68.5%).